 A perfect way to end the day is to take a short drive to one of the city's most photographed sites: Mission Santa Barbara.
 Known as the "Queen of the Missions," it was founded in 1786 by Spanish Franciscan friars who aimed to Christianize the Chumash Indians.
 The striking twin-towered structure is still used by the Franciscan order that founded it.
 To really experience Santa Barbara's "Riviera" ambience, drive along winding, scenic Alameda Padre Serra Road near the mission.
 The area's cultural highlight is the Riviera Theater, which screens foreign language and art films and has a devoted band of regulars.
 Just steps away, Belmond El Encanto Hotel is a great place to have a drink and take in jaw-dropping city and ocean views.

 Santa Barbara offers a multitude of restaurant choices for dinner.
-One of the most interesting eateries is Julienne, where chef-owner Justin West puts a creative spin on the locavore movement.
-For a contemporary approach to seafood, don't miss The Hungry Cat.
 Our top picks for Italian food include Olio e Limone and Ca'Dario, both of which now offer an affixed pizzeria with a more casual atmosphere, and local favorite Trattoria Vittoria.
 On the waterfront, Toma offers fine Italian and Mediterranean fare, as well.
 Great choices for California Wine Country cuisine include Bouchon, Wine Cask and Fork & Finch.
 For excellent regional cuisine in a more subdued setting, try the Stonehouse, located at the San Ysidro Ranch in Montecito.